Lou Cameron

-His work usually boasted muscular, no-nonsense prose through a prism of wry cynicism, sharp observation, and a signature combination of gusto with pulp-style gritty realism; he was also expert at devising unexpected, 11th hour plot twists.
-Fantastically versatile and prolific, his work ran the gamut in quality from inspired artistry, to for-the-buck shock sensationalism.
-But his style remained individual and unmistakable.

 Early life

 He was born in San Francisco in 1924 to Lou Cameron Sr. and Ruth Marvin Cameron, a vaudeville comedian and his vocalist wife.

 Cameron served in Europe during World War II in the U.S. Army's 2nd Armored Division ("Hell On Wheels").

 Comics

-Before becoming a writer, Cameron illustrated comics such as Classics Illustrated and miscellaneous horror comics.
+Before becoming a writer, Cameron illustrated comics such as Classics Illustrated and miscellaneous western, horror, mystery and romance comics.
 One of his first written stories, "The Last G.I.," is a science fiction story about American soldiers struggling to survive in a nuclear battlefield.
 It appeared in Real War (volume 2 number 2, October 1958).